fcesar7/Mental-Health-Issues-Classification/README.md

 # Mental-Health-Issues-Classification
-Predicting depression with a CatBoost model; top 10% Kaggle competition
+Predicting depression with a CatBoost model.
+Top 10% Kaggle competition